Skip to main content

 As for the spices, sweet paprika, ground chili, ground cumin, salt and black pepper.

-Serving it with fresh coriander gives it an incomparable touch of freshness, but I know that not everyone likes its characteristic aroma and flavor, so you can opt for fresh parsley, which will also provide that fresh touch, but with a much milder flavor.
+Serving it with fresh cilantro gives it an incomparable touch of freshness, but I know that not everyone likes its characteristic aroma and flavor, so you can opt for fresh parsley, which will also provide that fresh touch, but with a much milder flavor.

 As a curiosity, it is interesting to know that lycopene is much more concentrated when the tomato is subjected to temperature accompanied by a fat such as extra virgin olive oil (EVOO).